 In a large cast iron pot add olive oil, onion, celery, carrot, peppers, mushrooms, sprinkle with salt and pepper.
 Cook until onions start to soften.
 Add cayenne, chili powder, cumin, cardamom, ginger and garlic, plus another sprinkle of salt and pepper.
 Cook another minute until fragrant.
 Add tomatoes, water, beans, thyme, oregano and sage.
 Cover and let simmer for 20 minutes.
 Stir regularly.
 Add corn and let simmer for another 10 minutes.

-Serve with sour cream, corn tortilla chips, and for extra heat add a little hot sauce.
+Serve with sour cream (if you just want vegetarian, not vegan), corn tortilla chips, and for extra heat add a little hot sauce.
 I prefer to keep this one mild so it appeals to kids, then my husband and I kick it up a notch with some Franks.
 But adding jalapenos or other hot peppers during the cooking will increase the heat from the beginning.

 I find this recipe is very thick, but a great trick to thicken up the dish, if needed, is to take a cup of the mixture before adding the corn.
 Blend it up in the blender, then mix that back in for the last 10 minutes of simmering.
 It will help thicken everything up.